xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - ![](Images/24.png)

-  1. Lets say we have an image of 100 X 100
+  1. Let‘s say we have an image of 100 X 100
   2. Place a  3 x 3 grid on the image.
-For more smother results you should use 19 x 19 for the 100 x 100
+For more smother results you should use 19 x 19 for the 100 x 100, you might use a finer one in reality.
-  3. Apply the classification and localization algorithm we discussed in a previous section to each section of the grid. `bx` and `by` will represent the center point of the object in each grid and will be relative to the box so the range is between 0 and 1 while `bh` and `bw` will represent the height and width of the object which can be greater than 1.0 but still a floating point value.
+  3. Apply the classification and localization algorithm we discussed in lecture 1 to each section of the grid. `bx` and `by` will represent the center point of the object in each grid and will be relative to the box so the range is between 0 and 1 while `bh` and `bw` will represent the height and width of the object which can be greater than 1.0 but still a floating point value greater than 0.
   4. Do everything at once with the convolution sliding window.
-If Y shape is 1 x 8 as we discussed before then the output of the 100 x 100 image should be 3 x 3 x 8 which corresponds to 9 cell results.
+If Y shape is 1 x 8 as we discussed before then the output of the 100 x 100 image should be 3 x 3 x 8 which corresponds to 9 cell(3 x 3 grid) results.
   5. Merging the results using predicted localization mid point.

 - We have a problem if we have found more than one object in one grid box.
+The way you assign an object to grid cell as you look at the midpoint of an object and then you assign that object to whichever one grid cell contains the midpoint of the object.
+So each object, even if the objects spends multiple grid cells, that object is assigned only to one of the nine grid cells.

 - One of the best advantages that makes the YOLO algorithm popular is that it has a great speed and a Conv net implementation.
+Sometimes it can be used in real time detection.

 - How is YOLO different from other Object detectors?
 YOLO uses a single CNN network for both classification and localizing the object using bounding boxes.